Balsamic Glaze (Balsamic Reduction)

-Make this easy DIY balsamic glaze or balsamic reduction at home with just 2 ingredients in 20 minutes.
-Drizzle it over salads, grills, or just about anything, it will surely perk up the taste.
-Here is how to make it.
+Make this easy DIY Balsamic Glaze (Balsamic Reduction) at home in 20 minutes with just 2 ingredients.
+Drizzle it over salads, grilled dishes, or just about anything; it will surely perk up the flavor.

-Balsamic glaze (balsamic reduction) is nothing but reduced syrupy balsamic vinegar.
-Balsamic vinegar is cooked along with brown sugar until a syrupy mixture is formed.
+Balsamic Glaze (Balsamic Reduction) is simply reduced, syrupy balsamic vinegar.
+Balsamic vinegar is cooked with brown sugar until a syrupy mixture forms.

-Just 2 ingredients and 20 minutes are all you need to make this delicious condiment which is super versatile and can be used in a multitude of ways.
+Just 2 ingredients and 20 minutes are all you need to make this delicious condiment, which is super versatile and can be used in many ways.

-The balsamic glaze has an intensely sweet tangy flavor and a deep red color that makes it a flavorful topping to add to so many dishes.
-If your taste buds like the pleasantly sharp taste or appetizing flavor, then the balsamic reduction is a must-have accompaniment to drizzle on vegetables, salad, pasta, fish, and poultry.
+The balsamic glaze has an intensely sweet, tangy flavor and a deep red color, making it a flavorful topping for many dishes.
+If your taste buds like the pleasantly sharp, appetizing flavor, this balsamic reduction sauce is a must-have accompaniment to drizzle on vegetables, salads, pasta, fish, and poultry.

 Ingredients